Open a Zendesk onboarding ticket for each new Polar customer

 - Skip the already-onboarded

-It tracks the Polar customer ids it has opened tickets for, or searches Zendesk for a ticket tagged with that id, so a customer who lingers across runs isn't ticketed twice.
+It tracks the Polar customer ids it has opened tickets for, so a customer who lingers across runs isn't ticketed twice.
+This Zendesk server has no search tool, so the dedupe lives in the agent's own state, not a Zendesk lookup.

 - Open the onboarding ticket

-create_ticket files a ticket with the customer's email as the requester, a subject like New customer onboarding, and a body holding the welcome steps and the Polar customer id for traceability.
+create_ticket files a ticket with a subject like New customer onboarding and a body holding the customer's email, the welcome steps, and the Polar customer id for traceability.

 Tell your agent

-Every five minutes, list Polar customers created since the last run, and for each new one open a Zendesk ticket titled 'Onboard <name>' with the customer's email as requester and our welcome checklist in the body.
-Tag it with the Polar customer id and skip customers already onboarded.
+Every five minutes, list Polar customers created since the last run, and for each new one open a Zendesk ticket titled 'Onboard <name>' with the customer's email and our welcome checklist in the body.
+Put the Polar customer id in the body and skip customers already onboarded.

 Setup